-Session are planned and organised around the individual children’s needs.
-They are implemented by trained Nursery Nurses, Curriculum Support Teachers and Learning Support Assistants and often include a friend or children with a similar need.
+Sessions are planned and organised around the individual childrens needs and they are implemented by trained Nursery Nurses, Curriculum Support Teachers and Learning Support Assistants and often include a friend or children with a similar need.

 The children and staff work together to explore colour, shapes, patterns and space using the equipment, music and lights.
-They carry out sorting and sequencing activities and to help practice tracking, location and movement exercises.
-Sessions are done with small groups or individuals.
-They develop their communication, interaction and physical skills.
+They carry out sorting and sequencing activities to help practice tracking, location and movement exercises.
+Sessions are done with small groups or individuals and develop their communication, interaction and physical skills.

 Every week a group of children come together to create beautiful pictures and objects using a wide variety of artistic resources.
 This allows the children to practice and improve their fine motor skills as well as developing skills in communication, sharing, knowledge of colours and other key concepts, exploration of new textures and pride in their achievement.
 The work from these sessions is included in a permanent display in the school.

-Many of the children in our resource base have developmental or other physical needs aromatherapy stimulates the children’s muscles by massaging the children in a relaxed environment.
-Using a softly lit room with tranquil music and sweet smelling oils.
-Develops communication skills, sensory skills.
+Many of the children in our resource base have developmental or other physical needs aromatherapy stimulates a child’s muscles by massaging in a relaxed environment using a softly lit room with tranquil music and sweet smelling oils.
+This develops communication skills, sensory skills.